This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Employers must meet statutory obligations for employee welfare.
 This includes mandatory contributions to:

-• Employees Provident Fund (EPF): Retirement savings contributions
+• Employees Provident Fund (EPF) – Retirement savings contributions

-• Social Security Organisation (SOCSO): Workplace injury and disability protection
+• Social Security Organisation (SOCSO) – Workplace injury and disability protection

-• Employment Insurance System (EIS): Unemployment benefits
+• Employment Insurance System (EIS) – Unemployment benefits scheme

 Additionally, employers must comply with labour laws, payroll tax submissions, and employee welfare regulations.